 It is their job to understand your tastes and preferences so as to be able to make decisions on your behalf if need be.
 When something goes wrong, they are capable of problem solving without causing a family feud.

-If you and your mom have very different opinions on just about everything, your coordinator can help act as the middle ground between you two when problems arise.
-Whether your mom wants to bump a family member up to a better table at the last minute or insists your Great Aunt Dolly twice removed needs to be in the wedding photos so someone needs to go and find her before you continue taking anymore photos, your coordinator can step in and say "unfortunately, we don't have time for that. we need to stick to the shot list and keep the time frame moving".
+If you and your mom have very different opinions on just about everything, your coordinator can help act as the middle ground between you two when differences arise.
+Whether your mom wants to bump a family member up to a better table at the last minute or insists your Great Aunt Dolly twice removed needs to be in the wedding photos, your coordinator can step in and diffuse the situation.
 Because your coordinator does not have an emotional interest in the situation, she can be the level-headed decision maker (who, really, is paid to keep *your* best interests in mind).
 So basically, if your mom disagrees with a decision being made, the coordinator can take the heat instead of you.
 And you can just rest knowing the problems will be solved, you will get your way, and no one will be frustrated with you directly.
 (Wow, can all our life problems be resolved this way?!)
-And in these situations, people tend to listen and respect the professionals who have done this a million times, as opposed to just the "opinion" of their daughter.
+And in these situations, people tend to listen and respect the professionals who have done this a million times, as opposed to just the opinion of their daughter.

 Overall, a wedding coordinator is the best means to ensure that your wedding goes according to your plan.
 And when you're spending as much as you are on the biggest day of your life, why wouldn't you want it to go perfectly?

 Don't try to ride a bike with broken legs.
 Don't try to have a wedding without a coordinator.
-It's that simply people.
+It's that simple people.